Marquette University Graduate School Commitment to Diversity

 In 2009-10, the first term of the fellowship, there was one fellowship made to an incoming master’s degree student, and one made to an incoming doctoral student.

-One new master’s award will be made each year, and one new doctoral award will be made every 4th year.
+One new master’s award will be made each year, and one new doctoral award will be made as funds become available.

 The program may be expanded in future years if funds become available.
 Questions can be directed to Thomas.Marek@marquette.edu.